-The sediment bags are composed of woven geofabric that is similar to ordinary sediment fencing.
-It is extremely strong material that is sewn by the manufacturer to the desired dimensions.
-The sediment bags are typically fitted with two intake ports, so the sediment slurry fills evenly.
-As the sediment bag fills, water soon begins to seep from the woven fabric.
+The slurry of sediment and dredge water will be pumped into approximately 90 sediment bags that are 20 feet wide and 50 feet long.
+As per regulatory protocols, the sediment will be collected and analyzed for hydrocarbons, metals and other chemical constituents specified by Corps of Engineers and Oregon Dept. of Environmental Quality.
+The sediment bags are composed of woven geofabric that is similar to common sediment fencing.
+It is extremely strong material that is sew by the manufacturer to the desired dimensions.
+The sediment bags are typically fitted with a valve situated on the top-middle part, so the sediment slurry fills evenly.
+As the sediment bag fills, dredge water soon begins to seep from the woven fabric.
 Such seepage continues for several hours, so the dredge contractor will rotate among 2 or 3 sediment bags to avoid overfilling.
 That is, 2 or 3 sediment bags will be actively filled sequentially - when one is filled, then the dredge pipe is connected to another bags, and so on.
 When sufficient water has seeped from a previously filled sediment bag, then it could be re-filled again.
-With the slurry mixture composed of 85 percent water, the sediment bags get refilled 5 to 6 times before there is no more sediment trapping capacity.
-It is anticipated that roughly 30 percent of sediment bags will be stacked atop already filled sediment bags.
+With the sediment slurry composed of 85 percent water, the sediment bags get refilled 5 to 6 times before there is no more sediment trapping capacity.
+When approximately 20 sediment bags have filled, then the dredge contractor will roll-out new sediment bags atop filled sediment bags.
+This will be similar to stacking sandbags, where the crease between two sandbags gets filled with a new bag position in that crease.
+It is anticipated that the sediment bags will be stacked with two lifts in the upper part of the swale, and 3 lifts in the middle and lower parts.

-The water that seeps from the filled sediment bags will flow overland north toward the former railroad ditch and/or lower part of Wetland A. The former railroad berm and check dams installed in the ditch will prevent unfiltered seepage water from flowing into Fanno Creek.
-In the northwest corner of Wetland A, the dredge contractor will excavate sump to capture the seepage water and pump it back to Junor Lake.
-This re-captured water will be conveyed in 3- to 4-inch diameter pipes and placed parallel to 4- to 6-inch diameter dredge sediment delivery pipe.
-The re-use of the seepage water is necessary to keep the dredge barge afloat, as well as maintain water capacity for golf course irrigation.
+The dredge water that seeps from the filled sediment bags will flow northward across the swale bottom to the south edge of the former railroad berm.
+Such berm impounds Wetland A, then redirects runoff to a west-sloping ditch (about 10 feet wide and 2 feet deep).
+Three check dams will be constructed across this ditch as supplementary measures to prevent offsite runoff of any dredge water.
+Upgradient of the first check dam, the dredge contractor will excavate two sumps to capture the dredge water and pump it back to the irrigation pond.
+The dual sump system will provide redundancy in the event one pump becomes non-operational.
+This captured water will be conveyed in 3- to 4-inch diameter pipes and placed parallel to the 4- to 6-inch diameter dredge sediment delivery pipe.
+The re-use of the dredge water is necessary to keep the dredge barge afloat, as well as maintain water capacity for summer irrigation.
+Thus, the captured dredge water will be returned to its point of origin.

-If necessary, a temporary infiltration system will be utilized to remove clay from the seepage water.
-Such system will consist of 1-inch diameter PVC pipe laid atop the land surface and 2-foot risers utilized to sprinkler seepage water within an upland forest (hence no ground disturbance).
+If necessary, a temporary filtering system would be utilized to remove clay from the captured dredge water.
+Such system would consist of 1-inch diameter PVC pipe laid atop the land surface and 2-foot risers utilized to sprinkler dredge water over these uplands.
 The upland soils have sufficient permeability to infiltrate about 0.5-inch per hour and the infiltration process would sequester clay-sized sediments (too small to be retained in the sediment bags).
-Once infiltrated, the water will naturally migrate subsurface toward the temporary sump in the north part of Wetland A. The filtration pipes and risers will be removed as part of the project closure and site restoration activity.
+Once infiltrated, the water would naturally migrate subsurface toward the dual sump system (described in previous paragraph) and be returned to the irrigation pond.
+The filtration pipes and risers would be removed as part of the project closure and site restoration activity.